CA-CST-SII/Software-Standards/Java_Standards.md

 | The lowest value, greatest detail.
 A highly detailed trace or debug message.
 |}

-==Database JDBC Best Practice==
+##Database JDBC Best Practice##
-*Use “PreparedStatement” - This is a very popular JDBC practice widely adopted by industry using the JDBC API in Java.
+* Use “PreparedStatement” - This is a very popular JDBC practice widely adopted by industry using the JDBC API in Java.
 “PreparedStatement” provides useful services such as prevention from SQL injection, Precompiled SQL queries and use of bind variables.
-*Use “ConnectionPool” – “ConnectionPool” has become standard now days.
+* Use “ConnectionPool” – “ConnectionPool” has become standard now days.
 Several frameworks provide built in “connectionPool” facility like Database Connection Pool in Spring, DBCP and if running in managed environments like J2EE Application Server (e.g. WAS or JBOSS Server) will provide Connection Pool facility.
 The rationale behind this JDBC best practice is that creating JDBC connections take relatively longer time which can increase overall response time, by caching JDBC connection in pool application can immediately access database.
-*Disable auto commit mode - This best practice provides substantial performance gain in JDBC batch updates.
+* Disable auto commit mode - This best practice provides substantial performance gain in JDBC batch updates.
 It is recommended to run SQL query with auto commit mode disable.
 Rational behind this is that with auto commit mode disabled you can group SQL Statement in one transaction while in case of auto commit mode every SQL statement runs in its own transaction and committed as soon as it finishes.
 So always run queries with auto commit mode disabled.
-*Use JDBC Batch Update - This JDBC best practice is very popular in industry.
+* Use JDBC Batch Update - This JDBC best practice is very popular in industry.
 JDBC API provides “addBatch()” method to add SQL queries into batch and “executeBatch()” to send batch queries for execution.
 Rational behind this is that, JDBC batch update potentially reduce number of database roundtrip which result in significant performance gain.
 So always Use JDBC batch update for insertion and update queries.
-*Access “ResultSet” using column name to avoid “invalidColumIndexError” - JDBC API allows to access data returned by SELECT query using “ResultSet”, which can further be accessed using either column name or column index.
+* Access “ResultSet” using column name to avoid “invalidColumIndexError” - JDBC API allows to access data returned by SELECT query using “ResultSet”, which can further be accessed using either column name or column index.
 This JDBC best practice suggest using column name over column index in order to avoid “InvalidColumnIndexException” which comes if index of column is incorrect, most common of them is 0, since “ResultSet” column Index starts from 1, zero is invalid.
 Also you don't need to change your JDBC access code if order of column changed in SELECT SQL query, which is a major maintenance gain and a robust way to write JDBC code.
 Some Java programmer may argue that accessing column using index is faster than name, which is true but if you look in terms of maintenance, robustness and readability, It is preferable to access column using name in “ResultSet” iterator.
-*Use Bind variables instead of String concatenation – Best practice suggest to use PreparedStatement in Java because of better performance.
+* Use Bind variables instead of String concatenation – Best practice suggest to use PreparedStatement in Java because of better performance.
 However performance can only be improved if you use bind variables denoted by “?” or place holders, which allows database to run same query with different parameter.
 This JDBC best practice will also result in better performance and provide protection against SQL injection.
-*Always close Statement, PreparedStatement and Connection - Its common Java coding practice to close any resource in finally block as soon as you are done with that.
+* Always close Statement, PreparedStatement and Connection - Its common Java coding practice to close any resource in finally block as soon as you are done with that.
 JDBC Connection and other JDBC classes are costly resource and should be closed in finally block to ensure release of connection even in case of any SQLException.
 From Java 7 onwards Automatic Resource Management (ARM) Block can be used to close resources automatically.
-*Choose suitable JDBC driver for application development - There are 4 types of JDBC driver in Java and it can directly affect the performance of DAO layer.
+* Choose suitable JDBC driver for application development - There are 4 types of JDBC driver in Java and it can directly affect the performance of DAO layer.
 Always use latest JDBC Driver if available and prefer type 4 native JDBC Drivers.
-*Use standard SQL statement and avoid using db specific query until necessary - This JDBC best practice ensures writing portable code.
+* Use standard SQL statement and avoid using db specific query until necessary - This JDBC best practice ensures writing portable code.
 Since most of JDBC code is filled up with SQL query, it’s easy to start using database specific feature which may present in MySQL but not in Oracle etc. By using ANSI SQL or by not using DB specific SQL you ensure minimal change in your DAO layer in case you switch to another database.
-*Use correct getXXX() method - This practice suggest using correct getter while getting data from ResultSet to avoid data conversion even though JDBC allows to get any data type using getString()or getObject().
+* Use correct getXXX() method - This practice suggest using correct getter while getting data from ResultSet to avoid data conversion even though JDBC allows to get any data type using getString()or getObject().

-==Code Example==
+##Code Example##
 The following example shows how to format a Java source file containing a single public class.

 This sample code uses log4J API for logging.
 Please remember to use Java util API logging when developing your code.
 For more information on Java util logging, please check the Java 5.0 API specification.